-So you already know that the latest Apple iPhones have incredible capacity to shoot amazing stills and video yeah?
+So you already know that the latest Smarphones have incredible capacity to shoot amazing stills and video yeah?
 Well if you didn’t; they do.
-And if you’re on the go it’s easier than ever to just grab a few good smartphone accessories and bring your iPhone with you to capture your best moments.
-So what are some of the key iPhone accessories you’ll need to scoop up to shoot like a pro on the go?
+And if you’re on the go it’s easier than ever to just grab a few good smartphone accessories and bring your phone with you to capture your best moments.
+So what are some of the key iPhone and smartphone accessories you’ll need to scoop up to shoot like a pro on the go?

 Here’s some of our tops: